How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 There are many ways to get yellow spots off your vinyl flooring, all with some items commonly found in many households.
 These methods basically teach you how to clean discolored linoleum as it's the core ingredient of vinyl flooring.

-You can get these ingredients on your hands easily.
-And they can produce amazing results, not only against yellowing on your vinyl flooring but also other types of stains.
+You can easily get your hands on these ingredients.
+And they can produce great results, not only against yellowing on your vinyl flooring but also other types of stains.

 Dish Soap